Thr44/generator-backbone/readme.md

 A Backbone generator forked from Revath S Kumar https://github.com/yeoman/generator-backbone, with some extra components originally developed by http://www.aerstudio.com/ and extended by thr44

-by default it uses Handlebars framework
+by default, it uses Handlebars framework